Skip to main content

 Polarion stores traceability as individual links between work items.
 While each link is correct in isolation, understanding the full chain — from a user need through system requirements to design requirements to hazards to risk controls — requires mentally assembling dozens of separate work item views.
 This is like reading a book one sentence at a time from different chapters: technically possible, but practically unusable for analysis.
 Powersheet solves this by rendering the entire traceability chain as a single hierarchical sheet, where parent-child nesting shows the relationships and every level is editable in place.

-How Hierarchy Maps to the Domain Model
+How Hierarchy Maps to the Data Model

 The hierarchy displayed in a Powersheet sheet is defined by two configuration layers working together: